NeCTAR-RC/nectar-training/package08/sections/deployment.markdown

 * **Hybrid cloud:** A Hybrid cloud is a mixed deployment model, employing both private and public infrastructures.
 A hybrid cloud is mostly used for outsourcing processes and/or data to a public cloud while maintaining sensitive data inside a local private cloud.

 * **Community cloud**: Multiple organisations with common concerns, such as security requirements, policy, interests, and/or missions, may share cloud infrastructures across administrative domains to form a community cloud.
-{% col 255,0,0 %} TODO: NeCTAR is a community cloud ??? {% endcol %}

 The private cloud is owned by a single organization and public clouds are shared on a larger scale.